-Finance teams in many small businesses are spending up to a day a week on these repetitive, low-value-add tasks – which equates to a cost totalling thousands of pounds per year.
+You might find it’s spending up to a day a week on repetitive, low-value-add tasks – like many other small businesses – which equates to a cost totalling thousands of pounds per year.

-Furthermore, the time you’re spending on manual processing is time you can’t spend on winning new business, or working on long-term strategy.
-And without digital records, it’s unlikely you’ll have good insight to help you plan and grow your business.
+Furthermore, the time you’re spending on manual processing is time you can’t spend on winning new business, selling to your existing base or providing excellent customer service.

 What is automation?

 “Automation is about making the most of our human capabilities,” says Jen Stirrup, founder of Data Relish, a boutique data science and business intelligence consultancy.

 “It does this by reducing and streamlining tasks that we are not very good at – but that computers are perfectly designed to do.”

 In a finance office, this might be something like automatically reconciling payments with a bank account, or automating the capture of data from receipts and invoices.

 Each of these frees up humans to do other things – but Stirrup explains that it’s not about removing people from the picture.